 Shohei Ohtani wins third MVP award, first in NL.
 Aaron Judge earns second AL honor in 3 seasons

-NEW YORK (AP) — Shohei Ohtani won his third Most Valuable Player Award and first in the National League, and Aaron Judge earned his second American League honor on Thursday.
+“The fact that I knew I wasn’t going to be able to pitch this season just made me focus more on my offensive game and fortunately I was able to produce and get this award,” Ohtani said through a translator.

+Ohtani sat on a red sofa with his wife and dog Decoy as teammate Clayton Kershaw announced the award on the MLB Network.
+The Nederlanse kooikerhondje immediately jumped away.

-Ohtani was a unanimous MVP for the third time, receiving all 30 first-place votes and 420 points in voting by the Baseball Writers’ Association of America.
+Ohtani received all 30 first-place votes and 420 points.
 New York Mets shortstop Francisco Lindor was second with 263 points and Arizona second baseman Ketel Marte third with 229.

 Judge was a unanimous pick for the first time.
 Kansas City shortstop Bobby Witt Jr. got all 30 second-place votes for 270 points, and Yankees outfielder Juan Soto was third with 21 third-place votes and 229 points.

-“The ultimate goal from the beginning was to win a World Series, which we are able to accomplish,” he said through a translator.
-“The next goal is for me to do it again and so right now I’m in the middle of rehab and working out and getting stronger.”
+Ohtani played the final three games of the World Series with a torn labrum in his left shoulder.
+Still recovering from right elbow surgery in September 2023, Ohtani had another operation on Nov.
+5 to repair the shoulder and has been working on range of motion and started Thursday on core and lower body work.

+“The goal is to be ready for opening day and that includes hitting and pitching,” Ohtani said.
+“But we are kind of taking our time.”

-When Ohtani returns to the mound, could he win MVP and the Cy Young Award in the same year?
+When Ohtani resumes pitching, could he win MVP and the Cy Young Award in the same year?

 “That would obviously be great, but right now my focus is just to get to get back healthy, come back stronger, get back on the mound and show everybody what I can do,” Ohtani said.

-Ohtani became the first primary DH to win an MVP in a season that started with the revelation his longtime interpreter and friend, Ippei Mizuhara, had stolen nearly $17 million from the star to fund gambling.
+Ohtani became the first primary designated hitter and first player who didn’t appear defensively for a single inning to win an MVP.
+His season started with the revelation longtime interpreter and friend, Ippei Mizuhara had stolen nearly $17 million from the star to fund gambling.

 Ohtani is the 12th player with three or more MVPs, joining Barry Bonds (seven) and Jimmie Foxx, Joe DiMaggio, Stan Musial, Roy Campanella, Yogi Berra, Mickey Mantle, Mike Schmidt, Alex Rodriguez, Albert Pujols and Mike Trout (three each).